slavabdev/MS2-coffeeshop-website/README.md

 ### Legend:
 This is a website of **Holybean Coffee Company**  – coffee company network with 3 coffee shops across the county Cork (Ireland).
 Website consists of three pages **Homepage, Locations and Subscribe** and supposed to be clear and user-friendly as well as responsive for different types of devices.

-**Disclaimer** This coffee company does not exist and was created by the developer for the particular project.
-All contact details, addresses, services and promo are not true.
+**Disclaimer** Holybean coffee company does not exist and was created by the developer for the particular project.
+All the contact details, addresses, services and offers are not true.

 ### Core audience of the website (CA):
 -	People who love to have a cup of coffee or/and sandwich in Cork, Blackrock or Little Island.